thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 ~~~

-A User initiates an action requiring the Autoimated Agent to perform an HTTP request.
+A User initiates an action requiring the Agent to perform an HTTP request.
-The Automated Agent constructs the request, generates a signature using its signing key,
+The Agent constructs the request, generates a signature using its signing key,
 and includes it in the request as defined in {{Section 3.1 of HTTP-MESSAGE-SIGNATURES}}
 along with `Signature-Agent` header for discovery for its
 verification key.